GaukeT/traffic/README.md

  - clone project
  - open the index.html file in the browser

- on mouse click, the two traffic lights on the most right will get random numbers of 'traffic' in their corresponding queue.
+ on mouse click, the two traffic lights below the road will get a random amount of 'traffic' in their corresponding queue.

 ## History
  - In the resources folder, there are more screenshots of earlier versions.